 - 1. Minot State University criteria stated in the undergraduate and graduate catalogues for MSU and TEU program entrance, retention, and graduation requirements; - 2.
 ND Education Standards and Practices Board (ESPB) testing pass rates for initial programs requiring testing (see Section 7 of this document for test pass rates) - 3.
 Requirements in the North Dakota Program Approval standards and within CAEP expectations at initial and advanced levels. - 4.
-TEU rubric scores in relation to INTASC standards are collected on early level, mid-level, and final clinical experience evaluation forms and other program standards incorporated as program outcomes and aligned with the ARK Conceptual Framework: Action, Reflection, Knowledge.
-TEU Program Outcomes (designed to reflect important teacher dispositions) are measured throughout the clinical experiences of teacher candidates.

-5. Additional CAEP requirements related to teacher candidates' ability to influence P-12 student learning and use of data for program improvements.
+Additional CAEP requirements related to teacher candidates' ability to influence P-12 student learning and use of data for program improvements.